Queensland University of Technology Brisbane Australia Skip bannerSkip to content A university for the real world - Manual of Policies and Procedures

 Loss or damage of assets

-Heads of responsibility centres are responsible for reporting any loss of or damage to assets as soon as possible to the Security Manager, who will take action to prevent the loss recurring and, if appropriate, complete an insurance claim form as per instructions in the insurance section of the Financial Services web page.
+Heads of responsibility centres are responsible for reporting any loss of or damage to assets as soon as possible to the Manager, Security and Emergency Management who will take action to prevent the loss recurring.
+Where appropriate, an insurance claim should be completed as per instructions on the Insurance website (QUT staff access only).

-In the event of a possible offence under the Criminal Code or other act or law, the Security Manager is required to advise the police and the Director, Corporate Finance, who shall notify the Auditor-General.
-Where official misconduct by a member of the University is indicated, the Security Manager must instead report the matter to the Registrar who shall notify the Crime and Misconduct Commission.
-The Manager, Strategy and Reporting, is responsible for ensuring that all material losses are recorded in the Record of Material Losses Register (Non-Cash).
+In the event of a possible offence under the Queensland Criminal Code or other act or law, the Manager, Security and Emergency Management is required to advise the police and the Executive Director, Finance and Deputy Chief Financial Officer, who shall notify the Auditor-General.
+Where corrupt conduct by a member of the University is indicated, the Manager, Security and Emergency Management must instead report the matter to the Vice-President (Administration) and University Registrar who shall notify the Crime and Corruption Commission.
+The Executive Director, Finance and Deputy Chief Financial Officer is responsible for ensuring that all material losses are recorded in the Record of Material Losses Register (Non-Cash).

 Write-off of assets

-Action to write off assets must be in terms of the delegated authority (see Appendix 3 ).
-The Director, Corporate Finance, can authorise the write-off of bad debts and assets which are missing, obsolete, irreparable, at the end of their useful lives or scheduled for replacement or retirement to the value of $25 000.
-In addition, executive deans of faculty / heads of division can authorise the write-off of assets which are obsolete, at the end of their useful lives or scheduled for replacement or retirement to the value of $5 000.
+Action to write-off assets must be in accordance with the delegated authority (Register of Authorities and Delegations (QUT staff access only)).
+The Vice-Chancellor and President can authorise the write-off of bad debts and assets which are missing, obsolete, irreparable, at the end of their useful lives or scheduled for replacement where the value exceeds $100 000.
+Vice-President (Finance) and Chief Financial Officer can authorise the write-off of bad debts and assets up to the value of $100 000.
+The Executive Director, Finance and Deputy Chief Financial Officer can authorise the write-off of bad debts and assets up to the value of $25 000.
+Executive deans of faculty, heads of division, heads of school, heads of department, heads of independent section, faculty operation managers and directors of divisional offices can authorise the write-off of assets which are obsolete, at the end of their useful lives or scheduled for replacement or retirement equal to or less than the value of $10 000.

 Depreciation

 Assets are depreciated according to accounting standards and policies prescribed by legislation.
 Depreciation is calculated by applying the straight-line method.
-Further details can be found in the Financial Management Practice and Procedures Manual , Chapter 8(G).
+Further details are provided in the Financial Management Practice and Procedures Manual.

 Disposal

 Disposal of items can be made when assets are no longer required, have reached the end of their useful life, or are technically or economically redundant.
-Faculties and divisions are provided with the flexibility of choosing how to dispose of their assets through methods described in the Financial Management Practice and Procedures Manual , Chapter 8 (I).
+Faculties and divisions are provided with the flexibility of choosing how to dispose of their assets through methods described in the Financial Management Practice and Procedures Manual.
 To be able to make informed asset disposal decisions, a disposal decision tree has been developed.
 If a responsibility centre has assets which are surplus to their requirements, but still serviceable, they must canvass other areas of the University to determine whether another responsibility centre has a need for such assets and would be interested in acquiring those assets.
-Approval for disposal of assets is in accordance with with the delegated authorities to write off bad debts and assets – see Appendix 3 .
+Approval for disposal of assets and write-offs is in accordance with the delegated authority (Register of Authorities and Delegations (QUT staff access only)).

 Assets review

 At minimum, an annual review of assets is to be undertaken to verify the existence of assets recorded in the Fixed Assets Register and to assess the serviceability of those assets (remaining life and depreciation rate).
-The established procedures can be found in the Financial Management Practice and Procedures Manual – Chapter 8(H).
+Any discrepancies are to be investigated by the responsibility centre.
+Detailed procedures are provided in the Financial Management Practice and Procedures Manual.

-Resulting discrepancies are to be investigated.
-Heads of responsibility areas should also review annually asset usage to determine whether excess capacity exists that may also benefit another responsibility centre by mutual arrangement.
+Heads of responsibility centres should also annually review asset usage to determine whether excess capacity exists that may benefit another responsibility centre by mutual arrangement.

 Control of assets

-• Ensure that assets are not exposed to any hazards which may result in the insurance contract being rendered null and void in the event of a loss.
+• ensure assets are not exposed to any hazards which may result in the insurance contract being rendered null and void in the event of a loss.

 Top